paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-803-department-of-the-air-force.md

 (4)

-  (A) One of the Assistant Secretaries shall be the Assistant Secretary of the Air Force for Acquisition.
-The principal duty of the Assistant Secretary shall be the overall supervision of acquisition matters of the Department of the Air Force.
+  (A) One of the Assistant Secretaries shall be the Assistant Secretary of the Air Force for Acquisition, Technology, and Logistics.
+The principal duty of the Assistant Secretary shall be the overall supervision of acquisition, technology, and logistics matters of the Department of the Air Force.

-  (B) The Assistant Secretary shall have a Principal Military Deputy, who shall be a lieutenant general of the Air Force on active duty.
+  (B) The Assistant Secretary shall have a Principal Military Deputy, who shall be an officer of the Air Force on active duty.
 The Principal Military Deputy shall be appointed from among officers who have significant experience in the areas of acquisition and program management.
 The position of Principal Military Deputy shall be designated as a critical acquisition position under [section 1733 of this title](./chapter-087-defense-acquisition-workforce.md#section-1733).
+In the event of a vacancy in the position of Assistant Secretary of the Air Force for Acquisition, the Principal Military Deputy may serve as Acting Assistant Secretary for a period of not more than one year.

 ### Statutory Notes